-The deeper we delve into the cosmos, the more likely it appears that we not alone.
+The deeper we delve into the cosmos, the more likely it appears that we are not alone.
 Even if bio-genesis – the appearance of life from non-living chemical components – is a mind-numbingly rare event, the Universe is so vast, and the numbers of potential star systems so large, that even the slimmest odds could result in millions of occurrences.
 Continue reading “Aliens – Friends or Foe?”

 In the first part of this essay, I briefly introduced the idea of an empathy continuum, before diving straight into what might have seemed like a totally unrelated topic – our stress response system.
 In this post, I will try to explain how these two things are crucially connected and what this means for us all.

 So what is Empathy?
 The word “empathy” is thrown about a lot these days, often in vague and imprecise ways to cover to a variety of things from sympathy to compassion, but true empathy refers specifically to a natural capacity found in humans and known to exist in other mammals, allowing us to literally feel for others.
 To empathise is to place oneself in another’s shoes, see things from the other’s perspective, and to some extent, to actually feel what that person is feeling.
 Before we look at how this works, perhaps the first question should be why.

 On a recent road trip through the breathtakingly beautiful (and relentlessly cold, rainy and misty) Snowdonia national park, I was once again, like so many times before, struck by the awesome majesty of mountain ranges.